OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Related work

 However, the annotation of building attributes remains a fundamental limitation in these approaches.
 Labels are often restricted to isolated attributes, such as building type or material, necessitating the training of separate models for different objectives.
 While multi-task learning frameworks have been explored~\citep{chen_deep_2022}, class diversity and model scalability remain constrained.
 Moreover, annotation schemes are typically predefined and rigid due to the availability of data, preventing adaptation to unannotated or emergent building characteristics, such as mixed-use functions or hybrid architectural materials.
 This lack of multi-dimensional, context-aware labels significantly limits the ability to capture architectural complexity, hindering the development of comprehensive, inclusive, and interpretable approaches for building analysis.

 Rapid advancements in LLMs offer new avenues for extracting nuanced insights about complex urban environments.
 Notably, VLMs combine visual and linguistic modalities, leveraging deep semantic reasoning to establish rich connections between visual concepts and textual descriptions~\citep{wu_mixed_2023, li_vision-language_2024}.
-Building on these capabilities, recent work in remote sensing demonstrates how VLMs can exceed traditional CV methods by producing more context-aware and human-like interpretations~\citep{al2022open, zia2022transforming, hu2023rsgpt}, thereby providing not only precise visual recognition but also a semantic understanding of objects and their relationships within complex environments.
+Building on these capabilities, recent work in remote sensing demonstrates how VLMs can exceed traditional CV methods by producing more context-aware and human-like interpretations~\citep{al2022open, zia2022transforming, hu2025rsgpt}, thereby providing not only precise visual recognition but also a semantic understanding of objects and their relationships within complex environments.
 In terms of street-level building research, recent studies have explored the state-of-the-art models for automated building annotation.
 For example, \citet{li2024buildingview} employed ChatGPT-4o to generate structured multi-label annotations for buildings using SVIs across multiple cities.
-Similarly, \citet{zeng2024zero} assessed the model’s performance in zero-shot building age prediction, finding that ChatGPT-4 effectively estimates the construction period of buildings based on a single-perspective view.
+Similarly, \citet{zeng2024zero} assessed the model’s performance in zero-shot building age prediction, finding that ChatGPT-4 effectively estimates the construction period of buildings.
 However, deploying proprietary LLMs such as ChatGPT-4o at scale presents limitations.
 Model inference relies on API-based access, which incurs high computational costs, making large-scale applications financially and computationally restrictive, which also constrains the efficiency for fine-tuning, limiting their adaptability for domain-specific urban studies.
 To address these challenges, recent open-source initiatives have produced diverse series of LLMs, including Qwen-VL~\citep{wang2024qwen2}, Llama~\citep{dubey2024llama}, and InternVL~\citep{chen2024expanding}, enabling greater customization and efficiency in downstream tasks.
 These models exhibit unified capabilities to process multi-dimensional inputs, generating context-aware descriptions informed by their pretraining on large-scale, diverse datasets.
-By effectively capturing the distributions of natural language and multimodal semantics, open-source VLMs exhibit strong generalization performance while maintaining the flexibility for task-specific adaptations.
 This capability holds significant potential for advancing street-level urban analysis, as their ability to interpret human-centric observations closely aligns with how individuals perceive and contextualize the built environment.